technology-toolbox/Notebook/Infrastructure/Migrate TFS to Azure DevOps.md

 ### Task summary

-**Assign, activate, and map Azure DevOps Services subscriptions:** Ensure that each of the Visual Studio (formerly MSDN) subscriptions are assigned, activated, and mapped to each subscriber’s Azure Active Directory organization.\
+**Assign, activate, and map Azure DevOps Services subscriptions:** Ensure that each of the Visual Studio (formerly MSDN) subscriptions are assigned, activated, and mapped to each subscriberï¿½s Azure Active Directory organization.\
 **Generate import settings:** Generate import settings and related files using the TfsMigrator prepare command.\
 **Provide the configurable settings:** Provide the configurable settings in the Import Specification file.\
 **Review** the Identity Map log file\